Caravan Decking Cost

 Decking lights are an excellent way to add atmosphere to an outdoor space, trying to bring the inside out and create an additional garden room that can be used late into the evening.
 LED decking lights are popular due to their energy efficiency, which reduces bills and a property's carbon footprint.

-Deck lighting kits are recessed into decking for a clean look with no trip hazards, and they have IP ratings and rust resistance for weather protection.
+Deck lighting kits are recessed into the decking for a clean look with no trip hazards, and they have IP ratings and rust resistance for weather protection.
 This will typically cost between £30 and £40.

 I need some decking cleaning and then stained again.
 How much would this cost?

-Cost Factors of Laying Caravan Decking
+Labour Cost of Static Caravan Decking & Timescales

 Size